 This lesson is my best attempt to equip you with a confident course of action, without bogging you down in historical details.
 Give it a shot!

 An added bonus in this episode is that we had a special guest in class – an ex-JW named Natalie, who kindly bore witness (punny of me to say) to my information, and added her perspective at certain points.

 The workbook is here.
 Other episodes are available on this blog here.

 Our most recent video from the course on Confident Evangelism at Webster Bible Church.
 Here is our workbook if you’d like to follow along (highly recommended).

 My approach to Mormonism is one of warmth and kindness, patience, and yet directness in how we open the Scripture to show them their error.
-Your feedback is always welcome.
-God bless. – Justin Adam
+Your feedback is always welcomed.
+God bless. – Adam

 This is the newest class video in our confident evangelism course – a dovetail to last week’s class on Roman Catholicism.
 Oftentimes it feels like evangelicalism is the new kid on the block in church history, but the best of our tradition is the tradition of the ancient church – and this should inform our confidence in evangelism.
 Enjoy.